-A disproportionate number of women who were reporting violence against them, found themselves facing criminal charges.
+A disproportionate number of women and gender diverse people who were reporting violence against them, found themselves facing criminal charges.
 The Criminalization of Women Project seeks to reverse this trend.

-The Criminalization of Women Project was conceived to address the disproportionate impact of the law on women who identify violence against them (particularly intimate partner abuse and sexual violence), but then find themselves facing criminal and other consequences.
+The Criminalization of Women Project was conceived to address the disproportionate impact of the law on women and gender diverse people who identify violence against them (particularly intimate partner abuse and sexual violence), but then find themselves facing criminal and other consequences.

-In recent years, the Clinic has noticed an increase in women being criminalized when requesting state protection from gender-based violence.
-Based on our clients’ reports, we have seen this happen in three particular ways:
+In recent years, the Clinic has noticed an increase in women and gender diverse people being criminalized when requesting state protection from gender-based violence.
+Based on our clients’ reports, we have seen this happen in three ways:

-- Family Law: Women are increasingly charged in relation to continued contact with abusers required by custody orders.
+Women and gender diverse people are increasingly charged in relation to continued contact with abusers required by custody orders.

-- Sexual Assault Law: Similar to survivors of domestic abuse, women who are sexually assaulted often remain in close contact with their assaulters without receiving adequate state protection.
+Similar to survivors of domestic abuse, women and gender diverse people who are sexually assaulted often remain in close contact with their assaulters without receiving adequate state protection.

-- Review current knowledge and come to understand the various forms of criminalization affecting women seeking state protection from violence.
+- Review current knowledge and come to understand the various forms of criminalization affecting women and gender diverse people seeking state protection from violence.
 Determine what the apparent main drivers of different forms of criminalization.

-2. Create and advance promising practices, (including legal, procedural and attitudinal), to reverse the trend towards penalizing women who seek state protection from violence.
+2. Create and advance promising practices, (including legal, procedural and attitudinal), to reverse the trend towards penalizing women and gender diverse people who seek state protection from violence.

-The research portion of the project seeks to identify the pattern of factors that contribute to the criminalization of women who are seeking state protection through the criminal justice system.
+The research portion of the project seeks to identify the pattern of factors that contribute to the criminalization of women and gender diverse people who are seeking state protection through the criminal justice system.
 To meet this objective, the Clinic continues to:

-- Review relevant academic and community-based research on the criminalization of women.
+- Review relevant academic and community-based research on the criminalization of women and gender diverse people.

-- Review relevant domestic and international case law with a view to creating a detailed matrix of the law based on the intersectionality of criminalization of women.
+- Review relevant domestic and international case law with a view to creating a detailed matrix of the law based on the intersectionality of the criminalization of women and gender diverse people.

-- Hold community forums with provincial violence against women (VAW) agencies and justice players to present preliminary findings and hear the experiences and feedback of community partners.
+- Hold community forums with provincial violence against women and gender diverse people (VAW) agencies and justice players to present preliminary findings and hear the experiences and feedback of community partners.

-- Review the last three years of client files from the Clinic, Aboriginal Legal Services, and South Asian Legal Clinic of Ontario to determined trends in intra-legal charging practices including factors of criminalization such as age, race, socioeconomic status, immigration status, and sexual orientation.
+- Review the last three years of client files from the Clinic, Aboriginal Legal Services, and South Asian Legal Clinic of Ontario to determine trends in intra-legal charging practices, including factors of criminalization such as age, race, socioeconomic status, immigration status, and sexual orientation.

-- Design and create a functional intake assessment, safety plan as well as collaborative protocols for effective service provision for women who are criminalized.
+- Design and create a functional intake assessment, safety plan as well as collaborative protocols for adequate service provision for women and gender diverse people who are criminalized.